 - Keep a copy of all job offer letters, and make sure the dates match what you report via your SEVP Portal or your I-983 (for STEM OPT)

-- TIP: You can upload job offer letters and I-983 Training Plans to the IES Portal for easy access!
+- TIP: You can upload job offer letters and I-983 Training Plans to the ISSS Portal for easy access!

 - Keep records of leaving dates, if you choose to leave a position, such as an email exchange with your employer.